Turns Out There Are Actual Relationship Benefits to Couples Massages

 Any spa brochure will describe it as a relaxing, soothing, and romantic self-care experience for a couple to enjoy together, but the indulgence is actually weighted in quite a few benefits – not just for your physical and mental health, but for the health of your relationship, too.

 “A couples massage creates an experience of being connected in a softer energy than what the outside world pushes on us,” Dana McNeil, a licensed marriage and family therapist and founder of The Relationship Place in San Diego, California, says.

 “Massages allow for each partner to experience a lowered heart rate, lose the need to participate in physical activity or anxious thinking, and allow each person the ability to experience peace and tranquility in the presence of a partner.”

-This stress-relieving state, in turn, allows for the possibility of opening up emotionally with your partner, as well as letting go of defences you might be holding against your partner.
+This stress-relieving state, in turn, allows for the possibility of opening up emotionally with your partner, as well as letting go of defenses you might be holding against your partner.